Talking Topsy Turvy

 This week, EconTalk host Russ Roberts chats with the Conversable Economist, Timothy Taylor.
 Together they explore the topsy turvy nature of public conversation about the respective roles of business and the government today.

-Russ thinks we’re living in the “golden age” of economics communication…So let’s not let him down!
-Respond to the prompts below (and pose them to your friends!) in the Comments…Let’s be golden!
+Russ thinks we’re living in the “golden age” of economics communication….pose the below prompts to your friends!

 1. In discussing why people tend to turn toward the private sector, or capitalism, for fairness and justice,Taylor warns about what happens when you don’t pay attention to your golden geese.
 What does he mean by this, and what lesson(s) does this suggest for private firms?
 For public policy?2.Does shopping more at WalMart really increase the demand for lower-skilled labor, as Roberts suggests?
 How would an opponent of shopping at Wal-Mart respond to Roberts?